 Contact the office to be put in touch with any of these groups.

 There are presently half a dozen house groups in church which meet regularly to support each other in prayer and fellowship, to study the Bible, and just to encourage and care for each other.
-All of them welcome new members and all are open to anyone coming along to one of their meetings to see if they like the idea.
+All of them offer a very warm welcome to new members, and all are open to anyone coming along to one of their meetings to see if they like the idea.
 The groups vary in size from just 6 or 7 people to over a dozen but none of them is too large to feel like a group of friends getting together.

 Many of the house groups have some members who do not attend church regularly or who usually attend other churches.
 All the groups spend some time catching up on each other's news, usually spend a time studying a Biblical topic together, and often spend some time in prayer.